-- Do investigators gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data? ⊠ Yes □ No - Do investigators review prior reports and complaints of sexual abuse involving the suspected perpetrator? ⊠ Yes □ No
+- Do investigators gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data? ⊠ Yes □ No - Do investigators interview alleged victims, suspected perpetrators, and witnesses?⊠ Yes □ No - Do investigators review prior reports and complaints of sexual abuse involving the suspected perpetrator? ⊠ Yes □ No